kevinlondon/kevinlondon.github.io/_posts/2016-09-12-refactoring-analogies.md

 date:   2016-09-12 21:18:08
 ---

-Legacy code -- the mere mention of it can strike fear into the hearts of software devs.
-It's brittle, hard to change, hard to work with.
-It may not have tests.
-It's not fun to work with.
+Legacy code can be intimidating for software developers.
+It can be difficult to change and work with, and may not have any tests.

-It's an easy thing to create legacy code.
+It's easy to create legacy code.
 It happens in moments of weakness and as a [matter of entropy](http://firstround.com/review/forget-technical-debt-heres-how-to-build-technical-wealth/).
 Someone asks for a feature that needs to get shipped out by 5 PM.
 We start